Ajith66310/CollegeProject-E-commerce/README.md

-# 🛒 MERN Stack eCommerce Website
+# 🛒 MERN Stack E-Commerce Website

-This is a full-featured eCommerce application built with the **MERN Stack (MongoDB, Express.js, React, Node.js)**.
+This is a full-featured E-Commerce application built with the **MERN Stack (MongoDB, Express.js, React, Node.js)**.
 It includes user authentication, product management, cart, checkout, admin panel, and analytics features.

 ## 🚀 Features